trix0831/DAC_augmentation_test/README.md

 # README

-This repository provides three Python scripts for training a DAC (Discriminator Actor-Critic) agent, collecting demonstration data from a trained agent, and recording a video of the trained agent interacting with an environment.
-The environment used is typically `BipedalWalker-v3` from OpenAI Gym, but you can adapt the code to other environments that have compatible observation and action spaces.

-## Overview

-1. **train.py**:
+This repository contains several Python scripts that together demonstrate the following workflow for a DAC (Discriminator Actor-Critic) agent:

+1. **Training the DAC Agent** (`train.py`):
-   Trains a DAC agent (TD3 + Discriminator) using expert data.
-After training, the model parameters (actor and critic) are saved to the specified directory.
+   Trains a DAC (TD3 + Discriminator) agent using expert demonstration data.
+Produces model weights that can be loaded by other scripts.

-2. **collect_demo.py**:
+2. **Collecting Demonstration Data** (`collect_demo.py`):
-   Loads a trained DAC agent model and uses it to collect demonstration data (state, action, reward, etc.) for a desired number of steps.
-The collected data is stored for future use.
+   Uses the trained DAC agent to interact with the environment and produce new demonstration data for future training or analysis.

-3. **record_video.py**:
+3. **Recording a Video** (`record_video.py`):
+   Loads a trained DAC agent and records its behavior in a video file.
+Now supports a `--hardcore` flag to run the `BipedalWalkerHardcore-v3` environment.

+4. **Testing the Agent** (`testing.py`):
-   Loads a trained DAC agent model and records a video of the agent acting in the environment.
-The recorded frames are saved as a video file.
+   Loads a trained DAC agent and evaluates its performance across multiple test episodes.
+Users can specify a list of seeds, maximum steps per episode, and number of tests.
+Saves test results to a CSV file.
+Also supports a `--hardcore` flag to test in the hardcore environment.

 ## Dependencies